Film students first in the UK

 Rob was part of the Ravensbourne Self-Employment and Enterprise Diversity Scheme (SEEDS) programme which supports neuro-diverse students on their path into enterprise through mentoring.
 Rob was mentored by Gareth Unwin, Ravensbourne alumni and Producer of the award winning film "The King's Speech".

-Tickets for the premiere of Sasquatch, which is sponsored by Ravensbourne, are still available via the website.
+The premiere of Sasquatch was sponsored by Ravensbourne.
 Students showreels will be played before the film.